High bosonic Bott index and transport of multi-band topological magnons

-where $j_{mn}$ denotes the magnon currents from $m$ site to $n$ site for single $E$. $\eta_rH=\eta_rH_O$ is the real space Hamiltonian of OBC after Bogoliubov transformation.
-Figure \eqref{fig8} shows magnon currents of different modes with $D=J^{\prime}=0$.
-Each black dot denotes a Kagome unit cell and depth of the arrow color indicates the strength of magnon currents.
-Figure \eqref{fig8} (a), (b) and (c) show the local magnon currents lower, upper and bulk mode, respectively.
-The sample size is $N_x \times N_y =25 \times 25$.
-For $\alpha=0$, the magnitude of the magnon currents from left to right remains unchanged.
-The topological magnon current of the lower mode is localized at the lower edge, while the upper mode is localized at the upper edge, showing the opposite chirality among two edge states.
-When $\alpha\neq0$, magnon currents gradually dissipate in the sample during the transport process. .
-By replacing $N^B_L$ with $f$ in Eq.(\ref{lesser Green function}) , the local magnon currents from $m$ site to $n$ site can also be calculated by Eq.(\ref{Local current}) considering the external oscillating field excitation.
+By replacing $N^B_L$ with $f$ in Eq.(\ref{lesser Green function}) , the local magnon currents from $m$ site to $n$ site can also be calculated by Eq.\eqref{Local current} considering the external oscillating field excitation.
 To study the effects of disorder and damping, we calculate the magnon currents between each column.
 For 20 (long)$\times$80 (wide) samples, how the magnon currents depend on the position is shown in Fig.\eqref{fig9}.
-Site 1 denotes the magnon currents from left lead to the first column, and Site $n$ denotes the magnon currents from the $(n-1)$st column to the $n$st column, and so on, so that there are 21 data points from the lead lead to right lead.
+Site $n$ denotes the magnon currents from the $(n-1)$st column to the $n$st column [the left/right lead is treated as 0th/$(n+1)$th column], so that there are 21 data points from the left lead to the right lead.